digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-50.md

 * More work on Isabelle course material.
 * Worked on animation of operational semantics for angelic nondeterminism.
 * Ran the appFM workshop online with Jaco van de Pol (23rd Nov).
-* Rana half-day focus group for CUP on CPS research directions.
+* Ran a half-day focus group for CUP on CPS research directions.

 ## Sub-projects status